AI Process Automation: Complete Guide for 2026

 However, an AI-powered automation Copilot can create the patient discharge approval process, add in rules, save users time, and resources, and boost efficiency.

-Similarly, in financial institutions, AI process automation helps organizations meet compliance standards, such as Digital Operational Resilience Act (DORA), by leveraging AI for risk monitoring, incident response, and data integrity checks.
+Similarly, in financial institutions, AI process automation helps organizations meet compliance standards, such as the Digital Operational Resilience Act (DORA), by leveraging AI for risk monitoring, incident response, and data integrity checks.

 In addition to more complex processes, AI automation also simplifies routine tasks such as data entry, process approvals, and customer service.